department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/SecureMessaging_Round1_Usability/Final_Report.md

 In addition to confirmation that their message had been sent, participants also mentioned that after sending a message they would like to auto-direct back to the messages screen.

-> Something should pop up and say "Your message was successfully sent".
+> Something would pop up and say "Your message was successfully sent".
 (P3, Veteran)

 **6. Participants thought that the messaging experience was simple, which was desirable.**